College Program Overview

 Who Should Apply?

-The curriculum is designed for college students, sophomore level and above, within the age range of 18 and 26 years old, who have been identified as leaders within their school, campus and/or community.
+The curriculum is designed for college students, sophomore level and above, within the age range of 18 and 26 years old, who are emerging leaders in their school, campus and/or community.

 You might consider applying for College Leadership Rhode Island if the following qualities describe you: